 6. Vizio TV Not Turning On But Light is On

-If your Vizio TV is not turning on but the light is on, or if it won’t turn on but the power light fades off, then the issue is likely to be a more serious one: either a main board failure or a backlight failure.
+If your Vizio TV is not turning on but the light is on, then the issue is likely to be a more serious one: either a main board failure or a backlight failure.

 It should still be possible to fix yourself, but may require some tools and replacement parts.